Thilanka-lt/prj01_Solanum_lycopercicum_trichome/Data_and_downloading.md

 *Solanum lycopersicum*| Stem + Trichome |SRX1182185

-* Use the **qsub_slurm.py** to submit this as job. fastq-dump SRX3562827 ---> all the accesions in a get_data.sh
+* Use the **qsub_slurm.py** to submit this as a job. fastq-dump SRX3562827 ---> all the accessions in a get_data.sh
 * Also can use the script below and submit it through the qsub_slurm.py
 ~~~
-# this code uses two arguments.
-The first on is to acess the file with all the SRR accession and the secon one is the name of your output file.
+# This code uses two arguments.
+The first one is to access the file with all the SRR accession and the second one is the name of your output file.

 /mnt/home/ranawee1/01_Solanum_lycopercicum_trichome/difrential_expression/fastq_dump.py